 How To Stop Your Dog From Digging Under Your Fence

-Thankfully, there are ways to stop your dog from digging under the fence without resorting to extreme measures such as burying chicken wire or using electric fences.
-In this guide, we will discuss some effective methods that you can use to prevent your furry friend from engaging in this destructive behavior.
+As Monmouth and Ocean County’s residential and commercial fence installation experts, our customers have shared plenty of ways they were able to successfully stop their dogs from digging under the fence without resorting to extreme measures like using shock collars or electric fences.
+Here are some effective methods you can use to prevent your furry friend from engaging in this destructive behavior.

 Understanding Why Dogs Dig

-Before we dive into the methods of stopping your dog from digging under the fence, it’s important to understand why they do it in the first place.
+Before we figure out how to stop your dog from digging under the fence, it’s important to understand why they do it in the first place.
 Dogs are natural diggers and have been doing so for centuries.
-In the wild, they use digging as a way to hunt prey, create shelter, or hide food.
+Stray and wild dogs instinctually dig.
+Before domestication, canines used digging as a way to hunt prey, create shelter, or hide food.

-However, domesticated dogs may dig under fences for different reasons.
+Domesticated dogs may dig under fences for different reasons.
 Boredom, separation anxiety, or a desire to escape are some of the common motivations behind this behavior.
-Some breeds, such as terriers and dachshunds, are also more prone to digging due to their instincts.
+Some breeds, such as terriers and dachshunds, are also more prone to digging due to instincts that have been strengthened through selective breeding.

-It’s essential to identify the root cause of your dog’s digging before implementing any solutions.
+Identify the root cause of your dog’s digging before implementing any solutions.
 If it’s due to boredom or lack of exercise, increasing their physical and mental stimulation can help reduce the behavior.
-If it’s due to separation anxiety, working on desensitization techniques or seeking professional help may be necessary.
+If separation anxiety is the problem, working on desensitization techniques or seeking professional help may be necessary.

 Plus, understanding why your dog is digging can also give you insights into potential solutions.
 For example, if they are doing it to escape, reinforcing the fence with materials that prevent digging may be more effective than trying to redirect their behavior.